darraghogorman37/Milestone-Project-1/README.md

 Build Strength; photo by Sven Mieke, obtained from Unsplash.com.

-Get Flexible; photo by Sushil Ghimire, obtained from Unsplash.com.
+Get Flexible; photo by Rawan Yasser, obtained from Unsplash.com.

 Burn Fat; photo by Leon Ardho, obtained from Pexels.com.